anthonydb/practical-sql/faq-updates-errata.md

 ## Practical SQL: A Beginner's Guide to Storytelling with Data

-### FAQ and Updates
+### FAQ, Updates, and Errata

-This page contains answers to Frequently Asked Questions as well as additional information and clarifications on material in the book.
+This page contains answers to Frequently Asked Questions, additional information, and errata related to material in Practical SQL.

 ### Introduction

 #### Working with pgAdmin: Change in pgAdmin app

 Figure 1 on page xxxiii of the Introduction shows the pgAdmin app's opening screen.
 Beginning with version 3.0 of pgAdmin, released in April 2018, the application loads as a tab within your default web browser.
 Previous versions of pgAdmin run as a standalone desktop application.
 All other functionality for pgAdmin described in the book remains the same.

+### Chapter 12: Advanced Query Techniques

+**Errata**:

+Page 195: The results shown for Listing 12-3 are correct.
+However, the first sentence after the results has an incorrect number.
+It should read, "The difference between the median and average, 72,376, is nearly three times the size of the median."

+### Chapter 13: Mining Text to Find Meaningful Data

+**Errata**:

+Page 230: The final line in Listing 13-13 should have a space instead of a comma between the quote marks in the second argument.
+It should read:

+`SELECT regexp_split_to_array('Phil Mike Tony Steve', ' ');`

+It's correct in the code listing on GitHub [here](https://github.com/anthonydb/practical-sql/blob/master/Chapter_13/Chapter_13.sql#L223).

+Page 238: The final line of Listing 13-25 is missing a semi-colon.
+It should read:

+`LIMIT 5;`

+It's correct in the code listing on GitHub [here](https://github.com/anthonydb/practical-sql/blob/master/Chapter_13/Chapter_13.sql#L349).

 ### Chapter 14: Analyzing Spatial Data with PostGIS